THEOplayer/theo-live-demo/README.md

 ## Production

-To run THEOPlayer in production you will need a valid license set up to run on your domain, you can get it for free on the [THEOlive console](http://console.theo.live/).
+To run THEOPlayer in production you will need a valid license set up to run on your domain.
+[Contact us](https://www.theoplayer.com/contact-us) to know more.